dji-sdk/Mobile-SDK-Tutorial/iOS-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ## How to create a Camera Application: Part 1/2

+*Note: The code in this tutorial has been written to be run on the iPad.
+Please make sure you run this code on an iPad or an iPad simulator.*

 This tutorial is designed for you to gain a basic understanding of the DJI Mobile SDK.
 It will implement the FPV view and two basic camera functionalities: **Take Photo** and **Record video**.

    You can download the entire project for this tutorial here: <https://github.com/DJI-Mobile-SDK/iOS-FPVDemo-Part1.git>